 With support from the RIDGE program (part of USDA), we examined changes in student participation in lunch programs over the past few years.
 This important program provides nutritious meals for millions of children each year.
 This technical report examines changes in meal pricing, participation, and school- and district-level factors associated with lunch participation rates.

 OCTOBER 2015: Our first research brief!

 Please check out our new research brief on student participation in the National School Lunch Program.
 Although lunch participation rates had dropped for a few years, recent data from California show rebounding student participation rates, and higher numbers of meals served, during the 2014-15 school year.
 This research brief examines trends before and after the revised USDA meal standards.

 In the past few years, the nutritional quality of school meals has significantly improved, due to new federal standards to increase fruits, vegetables, whole grains, and other changes to improve nutrition.
 School nutrition staff have worked hard to implement the updated standards, but it wasn’t clear how the meals were being received by students.
 In August 2014, Lindsey published a first-of-its-kind study showing that seventy percent of elementary school leaders nationwide reported that students generally like the healthier school lunches that rolled out in fall 2012.
-She was quoted by Reuters, The Wall Street Journal, New York Times, Time magazine, Medline Plus, and other national publications.
-Lindsey was also interviewed by Boise State Public Radio to discuss the study.
+She was quoted by Reuters, The Wall Street Journal, New York Times, Time magazine, ScienceDaily, and other national publications.